Physiotherapy Halesowen

 What To Expect from Your Physio Appointment

-A typical physiotherapy session includes an initial consultation, in which a thorough personal and condition history is taken to develop a treatment plan.
+In a typical physiotherapy session, a detailed personal and condition history is taken during an initial consultation to develop a treatment plan.

 Treatment may involve: